MichalWilk45/DataScienceCB/README.md

 - 👋 Hi, I’m @MichalWilk45
 - 👀 I’m interested in web3 and smart contracts
 - 🌱 I’m currently learning solidity
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any smart contract/blockchain project
 - 📫 How to reach me : michalwilk45@gmail.com

 <!---